-Often the face of a university, mascots are the epicenter of school spirit and hype!
-Some mascots, however, have more interesting stories to tell than others.
+Often the face of a university, mascots are the epicenter of school spirit and hype when it comes to college sports.
+Many mascots are inspired by history or specially created by the student body.
+Some mascots, however, have a more interesting story behind them than others.

 Auburn University – “War Eagle”